We rounded up the Best Wine Aerators of 2021 so you can make the most of your wine.

 How to Install & Use a Wine Aerator

-You can install a wine aerator very easily.
-Most fit onto the bottle, and you simply pour to reap the benefits.
+You can install a wine aerator very simply.
+Most fit onto the bottle, and you just pour to reap the benefits.
 The wine is swirled through the piece as it pours into the glass.
 Some units are handheld, and the wine is siphoned into your glass of choice.
 Decanting wine is equally as simple of a process.
 You pour the wine into the decanter, and that’s it.
 This option is great if you want to have a bottle of wine all at once.

 How much do Wine Aerators cost?